godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 .. image:: img/refprobe_center_gizmo.png

 By default, shadow mapping is disabled when rendering probes (only in the rendered image inside the probe, not the actual scene).
-This is a simple way to save on performance and memory.
+This is one way to save on performance and memory.
 If you want shadows in the probe, they can be toggled on/off with the *Enable Shadow* setting:

 .. image:: img/refprobe_shadows.png